RowMur/office-games/README.md

-# Office Games
+# Office Table Tennis

-Office games is an online tracker for games in the office (or anywhere really, this is just what I'm going to use it for).
+Office Table Tennis is an online tracker for table tennis in the office (or anywhere really, this is just what I'm going to use it for).
 Users can create an "Office" which has it's own ELO ranking system for it's players.
 Whenever a game is played, users can log the result on the site and see the ranks update.

 ## Test Accounts